t-suzik/t-suzik/README.md

 - 👋 Hi, I’m @t-suzik
-- 👀 I’m interested in Java, Kotlin
+- 👀 I’m interested in Java, Kotlin, Javascript, Blookchains, Crypto.
 - 🌱 I’m currently learning how to translate Java into Kotlin for android development.
 - 💞️ I’m looking to collaborate on API developement.
 - 📫 How to reach me...